salonik1177/Lapworth-Museum-Sentiment-Analysis/README.md

 •	Expand digital engagement through social media and online content to attract wider audiences.

 •	Develop themed exhibitions to create more immersive and memorable visitor experiences.
+#

+### FINAL INSIGHTS & FUTURE DIRECTION
+#

+•	Interactive and themed experiences can significantly enhance engagement, making the museum more appealing, especially to younger audiences.

+•	Implementing a feedback loop (NPS) enables continuous monitoring of visitor satisfaction and helps identify areas for improvement in real time.

+•	Focusing on “passive visitors” provides valuable insights, as they represent a large group whose experience can be improved to increase loyalty and recommendations.

+•	Strong staff interaction and visitor touchpoints improve overall experience, highlighting the importance of human engagement alongside exhibits.

+•	Enhancing digital presence and online information is critical, as it directly influences visitor decisions and overall perception before arrival.